-nurse will give you medicine to make you sleep.
-You will not feel pain during
+A doctor or nurse will give you medicine to make you sleep.
+You will not feel pain during the surgery.

-surgery, you will have a small scar on your back.
-It will fade with
+After surgery, you will have a small scar on your back.
+It will fade with time.

 You will probably be able to go home the same day as your surgery.